On this page

 Here's a counterintuitive problem: you can be doing a tremendous amount — speaking at conferences, guesting on podcasts, contributing to publications, getting quoted in articles — and still not be building an audience for yourself.

 When you create content on someone else's platform, they capture the benefit.
 The podcast host gets the downloads.
 The journalist gets the traffic.
 The conference gets the footage.
-None of that automatically compounds into your following, your credibility, or your inbound pipeline.
+None of that is bad, but none of it automatically compounds into your following, your credibility, or your inbound pipeline.

 Why consistency beats brilliance